-Of the shares of Common Stock outstanding on the Record Date, 2,045,093 (or approximately 40.5%) (the "Shares") were held in the name of Lite-On Power Semiconductor Corporation ("LPSC"), which, in turn, is wholly-owned by Vishay/Lite-On Power Semiconductor, Pte., Ltd. ("Vishay/LPSC"), a joint venture between the Lite-On Group and Vishay Intertechnology, Inc. ("Vishay").
+Of the shares of Common Stock outstanding on the Record Date, 2,045,093 (or approximately 38.1%) (the "Shares") were held in the name of Lite-On Power Semiconductor Corporation ("LPSC").
 See "Security Ownership of Certain Beneficial Owners and Management" and "Certain Relationships and Related Transactions" for a discussion of the relationship among Vishay, Vishay/LPSC, LPSC and the Company.
-An additional 53,125 shares (or approximately 1.1%) were owned by directors and executive officers of the Company Vishay/LPSC and each director and executive officer has informed the Company that it will vote "FOR" the election of the nominees to the Board of Directors identified herein and "FOR" the appointment of Moss Adams LLP as the Company's independent auditors.
+An additional 43,125 shares (or approximately 0.8%) were owned by directors and executive officers of the Company on the Record Date.
+LPSC and each director and executive officer has informed the Company that it will vote "FOR" the election of the nominees to the Board of Directors identified herein, "FOR" the amendment to the Certificate of Incorporation, and "FOR" the appointment of Moss Adams LLP as the Company's independent auditors.

 Each proposal described herein, other than the election of directors, requires the affirmative vote of a majority of the outstanding shares of Common Stock present in person or represented by proxy and entitled to vote at the Meeting.
-Accordingly, broker non-votes and abstentions from voting on any matter, other than the election of directors, will have the effect of a vote "AGAINST" such matter.
+Accordingly, abstentions from voting on any matter, other than the election of directors, will have the effect of a vote "AGAINST" such matter, while broker non-votes will not be counted as votes cast for or against such matters.